tkrebs/ep3-bs/README.md

 ## Architecture

-The system is based on the well-known LAMP stack (Linux, Apache 2+, MySQL 5+, PHP 5.6+) and the popular and powerful [Zend Framework 2](http://framework.zend.com/) (2.5).
+The system is based on the well-known LAMP stack (Linux, Apache 2, MySQL 5+, PHP 5.6+) and the powerful [Zend Framework 2](http://framework.zend.com/) (2.5).

-It is compatible with PHP version up to and including 7.2 - bot not PHP 7.3+.
-We are currently working on an upgrade of the underlying Zend Framework to make it compatible with PHP 7.3+.
+It is compatible with PHP version up to and including 7.4.
+We are currently working on an upgrade of the underlying Zend Framework to make it compatible with PHP 8.0.

 Dependencies are managed with [composer](https://getcomposer.org/).